Improved multifidelity Monte Carlo estimators based on normalizing flows and dimensionality reduction techniques: Conclusions

 In this work we proposed two different methodologies to improve multifidelity estimators for uncertainty propagation.
 In particular, we achieved variance reduction of the standard multifidelity Monte Carlo estimator by modifying the low-fidelity model in order to increase the correlation with the high-fidelity model.
 Our approaches rely on a shared space where the models vary the most and the parameters are distributed according to a standard Gaussian.
 We constructed the shared space through either linear or nonlinear dimensionality reduction techniques, namely active subspaces and autoencoders.
 We demonstrated by means of numerical experiments that, given sufficient data, the latter are able to find nonlinear transformations which allow us to further decrease the variance of the estimator with respect to linear transformations.
 Moreover, we employed normalizing flows to map different probability distributions into the same distribution, i.e., a standard Gaussian, and therefore generate a shared space.
-Our techniques not only permit to get an estimator with reduced variance, but also increase the range of applicability of multifidelity Monte Carlo estimators.
+Our techniques not only permit getting an estimator with reduced variance, but also increase the range of applicability of multifidelity estimators.
 In particular, we allow for models with dissimilar parameterization, meaning that the number and type of input parameters between the high-fidelity and low-fidelity models and their distributions can be different.
 This implies that these approaches can also be applied to models which measure different quantities of interest which are not directly related, as long as the high-fidelity and the modified low-fidelity models are well correlated, as we showed in the challenging numerical examples involving cardiovascular simulations.
-As a future development we are interested in studying a method to automatically find the optimal reduced dimension of the shared space, which is fundamental for applications with high-dimensional input parameters.
+A limitation of our approach is that a large amount of data might be necessary to train the surrogate models, find the lower-dimensional subspaces, and build the normalizing flows.
+However, as we showed in \cref{fig:analytic_functions_AS_N,fig:analytic_functions_AE_N} where we varied the number of data points, even if the best lower-dimensional manifolds are not correctly identified, we still have an improvement in terms of variance with respect to standard multifidelity Monte Carlo estimators.
+In other words, through the examples in the paper, we numerically show that the number of samples needed to build an accurate surrogate is typically much larger than those needed to build a surrogate for the sole purpose of identifying a shared space leading to a smaller variance than multifidelity Monte Carlo.
+The sensitivity analysis with respect to the number of samples also shows that, as expected, the variance of the resulting estimators decreases with a larger amount of data.
+Moreover, the construction of an accurate surrogate model could be lifted in the linear dimension reduction case by adopting strategies like adaptive basis (see, e.g.,~\cite{ZGE23}) or it could be directly learned on the latent space together with the autoencoder.
+We leave this latter approach, which we expect to require a significantly smaller amount of data due to the reduced dimension, for future work.
+Another interesting extension of the current method is to train the autoencoders of both the high-fidelity and low-fidelity models together, and include a term in the loss function that maximizes the resulting correlation and therefore improves the variance of the estimators.
+Finally, we are also interested in studying a method to automatically find the optimal reduced dimension of the shared space, which is fundamental for applications with high-dimensional input parameters.